PseudoDevs/IamGhost/abcmd10.md

-Last updated: 2024-04-05 14:49:19
+Last updated: 2024-04-05 14:49:53
-Random Quote: I hide in plain sight, same as you. - Gustavo Fring
+Random Quote: You think you've lost everything?
+You have no idea! - Kim Wexler